By Jamie Horner

 Water damage (major water leaks)

 Notice how the damage caused by a tenant is not covered by building insurance?
 This would be the top reason why landlord insurance is the smart way to go.
-As a Property Manager actively dealing with properties that result in insurance claims, you want your landlord insurance cover to include the following additional covers:
+As a Property Manager in Perth actively dealing with properties that result in insurance claims, you want your landlord insurance cover to include the following additional covers:

 Accidental damage caused by a tenant